 Former Senator Mary Landrieu working for ETP and key environmental regulator

-The most shocking find in our investigation was that Mary Landrieu, the former Democratic senator from Louisiana, has been working as a consultant for Energy Transfer Partners touting the pipeline in public testimony and in print media at the same time as she is registered as a lobbyist for the Louisiana Coastal Protection and Restoration Authority, which must approve Bayou Bridge before the project moves forward.
+The most shocking find in our investigation was that Mary Landrieu, the former Democratic senator from Louisiana, has been working as a consultant for Energy Transfer Partners touting the pipeline in public testimony and in print media at the same time as she is registered as a lobbyist for the Louisiana Coastal Protection and Restoration Authority, which needed to approve Bayou Bridge before the project could move forward.

 It is not entirely clear whether Landrieu is being paid by Energy Transfer Partners, and if so, how much.
 She is not registered to lobby on behalf of ETP at the state or federal level, however the former senator identified herself as a consultant for the firm in an article endorsing the pipeline and reportedly told protesters that “she would support the project even if she wasn’t working for the company.”

-At the same time, Landrieu is registered to represent the Louisiana Coastal Protection and Restoration Authority, one of the final remaining regulatory agencies which has yet to approve of Bayou Bridge, to the federal government.
+At the same time, Landrieu is registered to represent the Louisiana Coastal Protection and Restoration Authority, one of the final remaining regulatory agencies to approve of Bayou Bridge, to the federal government.

 These dual roles – working both for an environmental regulator and an energy company with a project that must be approved by the regulator – pose an extraordinary conflict of interest.

 Landrieu is a powerful politician who served in the US Senate for 18 years and whose family is heavily involved in Louisiana politics.
 During her time there, she received more than $1.7 million from the oil and gas industry, including $41,400 from Energy Transfer Partners.
 Her formidable connections and conflicting positions raise questions of whether she may by influencing CPRA on behalf of ETP.

 Banks that signaled an end of pipeline financing are lending to Bayou Bridge